-Materials to Fight Temperature Constraints on Wire Harnesses
+Materials to Fight Temperature Constraints on Cable Assemblies

 For extremely cold weather, coatings should not become rigid because of the climate.
 They should be able to expand and contract upon meeting frigid conditions.
 Ask your vendor to see the product properties and certifications from government bodies.

 In the case of hot temperatures, ask your vendor what types of temperatures the product could withstand.
-Moreover, it is necessary to determine the heat tolerance that your wire harness will be required to meet the safety standards.
+Moreover, it is necessary to determine the heat tolerance that your assembly will be required to meet the safety standards.

 These are the components you should remember when selecting wire harnesses: